 Credit: Mountain Horse Farm

 Glamping takes one of life’s simple pleasures—sleeping in the great outdoors—and elevates it with creature comforts and modern conveniences.
 There’s no tent to set up, no hard rocks underneath your sleeping bag, and no outhouses.
-New York State not only has gorgeous nature to escape to, but truly charming and creative glamping options.
-Read on for accommodations that offer goat yoga, cow-cuddling, guided nature tours, horseback riding, and more!
+New York State not only has gorgeous nature but truly charming and creative glamping options, including these five standouts.
+For more ideas, visit Spring and Summer Camping Trips in New York to Plan Now.

 Gatherwild Ranch (Hudson Valley)

 Credit: Gatherwild Ranch

 Sometimes you want to go where you can’t hear car horns and shouting, where you leave your phone off and feel like a human again.
 Get off the grid at the Gatherwild Ranch outside the city of Hudson.
 Just like the resident free-range chickens, guests are invited to roam freely around the 15 acres of land.
 As for where you’ll lay your head, choose between four unique yurts and one tepee.
 All are cozy and chic and enjoy a fair amount of private space on the grounds.
-When you feel recentered, swing into the town of Hudson to explore charming antique shops, delicious farm-to-table restaurants, and adorable boutiques.
+You can also order farm-fresh food in advance and skip the run to the grocery store before your relaxing getaway.

 Harmony Hill Retreat Center (Catskills)